aplbrain/bossVR/README.md

 #### 2. Download Images with Intern

-By default, images will download in the default directory.
+In download mode, by default, images will download in the default directory.

 To download images using `intern`, default mode: